 It's not just genetics that contributes to a Ragdoll's coat color.

-Typically, the color of a cat's coat is determined by a few sets of genes, while the patterns in her coat are determined by modifier genes.
-Like Siamese cats, Ragdolls have a special modifier gene that prevents pigment developing in the fur, and causes albinism.
-That modifier, however, can only affect the pigmentation of the cat's fur in temperatures between 100 and 102.5 degrees—when the cat is in her mother's womb or exposed to very warm temperatures.
+Typically, the color of a cat's coat is determined by a few sets of genes, while the patterns in its coat are determined by modifier genes.
+Like Siamese cats, Ragdolls have a special modifier gene that prevents pigment from developing in the fur and causes albinism.
+That modifier, however, can only affect the pigmentation of the cat's fur in temperatures between 100 and 102.5 degrees—when the cat is in its mother's womb or exposed to very warm temperatures.

-When a Ragdoll's body drops below 100 degrees, her genes for coat color turn back on and are able to deliver pigment to her fur.
+When a Ragdoll's body drops below 100 degrees, its genes for coat color turn back on and are able to deliver pigment to its fur.
 Because cats' bodies typically have lower temperatures around their noses, ears, paws, and tails, that's usually where pigment is deposited.

 Many Ragdolls Have Bright, Blue Eyes

 Ragdolls' big, bright, blue eyes are another defining characteristic of the breed, but not all Ragdolls have them.
-All purebred Ragdolls have blue eyes, but mixed breed Ragdolls might have dark blue, green, or gold-colored eyes that change during the course of kitten hood.Continue to 6 of 11 below.
+All purebred Ragdolls have blue eyes, but mixed breed Ragdolls might have dark blue, green, or gold-colored eyes that change during the course of kittenhood.Continue to 5 of 10 below.

 Ragdolls Are One of the Largest Cat Breeds

 Like Maine Coons, Ragdolls are pretty sizable kitties.
 Males can reach a whopping 20 pounds, while females can reach up to 15 pounds—but don't let their massive size fool you.
 Ragdolls are extremely affectionate, cuddly, and playful, and absolutely love to be carried around.
-That's a win-win for you—you'll get an arm workout and a cuddle with your sweet kitty!Continue to 7 of 11 below.
+That's a win-win for you: you'll get an arm workout and a cuddle with your sweet kitty!Continue to 6 of 10 below.